 This post probably contains affiliate links, to items I am in love with, and I am confident you will too!
 For any health advice I give on nutrition and wieghtloss, make sure you check with your doctor, as I am not a health professional.
 I am just a mama with lots of health and fitness knowledge and experience.

+These protein powders are some of the best for pregnant mamas and growing babies.
 Protein powder during pregnancy is an awesome way to consume more nutrients for both mama and baby, but choosing a safe prenatal protein powder can be a bit tricky.
 I also talk about protein powders that are safe for breastfeeding, and the guidelines and products for pregnancy are very similar.
 I am going to walk you through what makes a safe protein powder, the benefits of prenatal protein powder for pregnancy health and which ones fit the bill on all these terms!
 I’ve been fortunate to try many of these protein powders, so I can describe to you the taste as well.

 What Are The Benefits of Prenatal Protein Powders For Pregnant Mamas?

 - Protein is an essential nutrient that pregnant mamas and growing babies need